Kenosha, Wisconsin: Public schools

 The Kenosha Unified School District operates 23 public elementary schools, five middle schools, seven charter schools, and six high schools: Mary D. Bradford High School, George Nelson Tremper High School, Indian Trail High School and Academy, LakeView Technology Academy, Reuther Central High School, and Harborside Academy, the latter a research school that uses the Expeditionary Learning Outward Bound model; it was funded by the Bill and Melinda Gates Foundation.

 Private schools

 Kenosha's private schools include St. Joseph Catholic Academy, All Saints Catholic School, Kenosha Lutheran Academy, Christ Lutheran Academy, Kenosha Montessori School, Shoreland Lutheran High School, and Christian Life School.
 At the beginning of the 2011–2012 school year, St. Mary's and Our Lady of the Holy Rosary of Pompeii schools became campuses of All Saints Catholic School.
 Both campuses operate as the same school with the same principal.
 St. Mark's and St. Joseph High School have also conjoined into Saint Joseph Catholic Academy.

 Higher education

-Kenosha is home to the University of Wisconsin-Parkside with over 4,000 students, Carthage College with over 2,500 students, and the Kenosha campus of Gateway Technical College.
+Kenosha is home to the public University of Wisconsin–Parkside with over 4,000 students, the private Carthage College with over 2,500 students, and the Kenosha campus of Gateway Technical College.
+Herzing University also maintains campuses in Kenosha.

-Concordia University Wisconsin, Cardinal Stritch University, National-Louis University, and Herzing University maintain campuses in Kenosha.
-Journey Ministry College, a cohort of SUM Bible College and Seminary, was established in 2011.